adrulpz/digital-garden-jekyll-template/_notes/Inflatable-MeshFEM Simulation.md

 $$\theta = \arccos\left(\frac{a^2 + b^2 - w^2}{2ab}\right)$$

-assumes a specific geometric interpretation: `a` and `b` are the lengths from the hinge point (where the two triangles meet) to the seam tips, and `w` is the seam width — the inextensible distance between those seam tips.
+assumes a specific geometric interpretation: $a$ and $b$ are the lengths from the hinge point (where the two triangles meet) to the seam tips, and $w$ is the seam width — the inextensible distance between those seam tips.

-However, in some diagrams (like Figure 7 from the Inflatables paper), `a` and `b` are shown as horizontal components, implying that `w = a + b`.
+However, in some diagrams (like Figure 1 from the Inflatables paper), $a$ and $b$ are shown as horizontal components, implying that $w = a + b$.
 If we plug this into the equation:

 $$
 \theta = \arccos\left(\frac{a^2 + b^2 - (a + b)^2}{2ab}\right) = \arccos(-1) = 180^\circ
 $$

 we get a flat structure with no bending, which contradicts both the physical outcome and the aim of the formula.
-This highlights a key misunderstanding: if `w = a + b`, the equation will always yield 180°, meaning no bending occurs.
-So, for bending to happen, `w` must be **strictly less than** `a + b`.
+This highlights a key misunderstanding: if $w = a + b$, the equation will always yield $180°$, meaning no bending occurs.
+So, for bending to happen, $w$ must be **strictly less than** $a + b$.

 This mismatch between diagram labelling and formula assumptions likely contributes to the discrepancy between simulated angles and theoretical predictions.